What does The Global Biodiversity Standard certify?

 How and when do you plan to establish new hubs?

-The testing phase of The Global Biodiversity Standard has now been completed.
-However, we are seeking interest from organisations looking to become early adopters.
-If you are interested in becoming an early adopter, please contact: The Global Biodiversity Standard Project Manager.
+The testing phase of The Global Biodiversity Standard has been completed; however, we are actively seeking interest from organisations looking to become early adopters.
+If you are interested in becoming an early adopter, please contact us at info@biodiversitystandard.org.

-Is it possible to read about pilot sites using The Global Biodiversity Standard?
+Is it possible to read about pilot sites assessed under The Global Biodiversity Standard?